 A: The system will tell you your position when you join the waitlist.
 After that, you aren’t able to view your position number on the waitlist.
-However, you can rest assured that no other students can tell that you are on the waitlist.
-Accordingly, you can’t see other students’ information either.

 Q: I really need a particular class.
 Can I waitlist for more than one section of the same course?

 A: If you are already in one section, what you can do is Swap and hope for a section which fits better into your schedule.
 If you are already in one section, what you can do is Swap and hope for a section which fits better into your schedule.
 Keep in mind, you can only waitlist yourself for a total of 9 credits.

 Q: I am on a waitlist for a class, but I don’t need it anymore.
 How do I leave the waitlist?
 I don’t want to be enrolled by accident.

 A: Students are able to drop courses from the waitlist just like drop from a regular class in CUNYfirst.

 Q: Am I charged tuition for being on a waitlist?

 A: No, you are not charged while waiting.
 Of course, you will be required to pay the tuition and fees for any classes which are auto-enrolled.
 Please be sure to monitor your CUNYfirst account frequently so that you don’t miss any important payment due dates.

 Q: The system won’t let me waitlist for a class, why?